 Beetle Bailey: When Beetle of all people receives a medal for being an exemplary worker.
 It starts when he gives his usual kind of lip ("I could do that, if I wanted to") to Sarge "asking" him to clean up some graffiti.
 Sarge gets angry and gives a violence-laden order for him to want to do it, then.
 When he's cleaning the wall, Killer happens by and asks why he's doing it, to which Beetle replies with angry sarcasm that it's because he wants to.
 The General also happens to walk by and is impressed by this dedication.

-Leisure Suit Larry goes looking for love (in several wrong places).
-Larry Laffer meets a latin american woman at a music store, and tries to talk in Spanish with her.
-Problem is, he took Spanish at high school, and don't understand the girl... but the girl thought that his badly spoken stock quotes were secret salutes, and thought he was the Soviet agent she was waiting.
+Leisure Suit Larry Goes Looking for Love (in Several Wrong Places): Larry Laffer meets a Latin American woman at a music store, and tries to talk in Spanish with her.
+Problem is, he took Spanish at high school, and doesn't understand the girl... but the girl thought that his badly spoken stock quotes were secret salutes, and thought he was the Soviet agent she was waiting for.
 She gives him a Peruvian onlunk with a hidden chip for the evil Dr. Nonookee; Larry, incapable to understand, thought it was a gift.
-And so, Larry is chased around by several soviet spies and agents of the KGB, without even being aware of it (that is, unless they capture him, and dies).
+And so, Larry is chased around by several Soviet spies and agents of the KGB, without even being aware of it (that is, unless they capture him, and dies).
 Finally, the onlunk is broken when Larry falls in the middle of a jungle.
 Poor Larry: he saved the world, and the only thing he received for it was a bush with killer bees...

 Whatever party you choose in Seiken Densetsu 3, the fairy just picks them to bond with because they happened to be there.